 We believe an inclusive organisation is fundamental to developing organisational resilience, capability, and performance.
 We aim to create an environment where individual differences are valued, and all employees have the opportunity to realise their potential and contribute to Aristocrat’s success.
-D&I at Aristocrat encompasses not only gender but also LGBTQA+, age/generation, international experience, and ethnicity attributes.
+D&I at Aristocrat encompasses not only gender but also LGBTQIA+, age/generation, international experience, and ethnicity attributes.

 Aristocrat’s Diversity & Inclusion strategy is tightly aligned to the company’s growth strategy and values.
 Our D&I priorities map to the current and emerging needs of Aristocrat’s workforce and encompass building inclusion capabilities, flexibility (activity-based working), gender diversity, and cultural diversity.
 We integrate leading inclusion and diversity practices into our core processes and operations, to help foster a diverse and inclusive organisation and drive Aristocrat’s success.